 This rule will alert when a system in \$HOME_NET acts as a client while communicating with any IP in the CnC category that has a reputation score set to greater than 30.

-Compatibility with IP-only
+IP-only

-The "iprep" keyword is compatible with "IP-only" rules.
+The "iprep" keyword is compatible to "IP-only" rules.
 This means that a rule like: